danielclickh/marketing-website-preview/src/engineering-resources-data/data-lakehouse.md

 ### Table format layer

-Manages the logical organization of data files into tables, providing database-like features such as ACID transactions, schema enforcement and evolution, time travel capabilities, and performance optimizations like data skipping and clustering.
+The [table format layer](https://clickhouse.com/engineering-resources/open-table-formats) manages the logical organization of data files into tables, providing database-like features such as ACID transactions, schema enforcement and evolution, time travel capabilities, and performance optimizations like data skipping and clustering.

 ###  Metadata catalog

-It acts as a central repository for metadata, storing and managing table definitions and schemas, partitioning information, and access control policies.
+The [data catalog](https://clickhouse.com/engineering-resources/data-catalog) acts as a central repository for metadata, storing and managing table definitions and schemas, partitioning information, and access control policies.
 Enables data discovery, lineage tracking, and governance across the lakehouse.

 ### Query engine